vuestorefront/vue-storefront/packages/core/docs/migrate/index.md

 # Migration guide

-This guide contains a list of changes, in order to upgrade your VSF next to the RC version.
+This guide contains a list of changes, in order to upgrade your VSF next to the RC.1 version.

 ## The general overview